okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 **What you need**

-A [Custom Authorization Server](/docs/concepts/auth-servers/#custom-authorization-server) to create and apply authorization policies to protect your APIs.
+A [Custom Authorization Server](/docs/concepts/auth-servers/#custom-authorization-server) to create and apply authorization policies to protect your APIs

 <ApiAmProdWarning />